erebe/greenclip/README.md

 ## Description

-Recyle your clipboard selections with greenclip and don't waste your time anymore to reselect things over and over.
+Recycle your clipboard selections with greenclip and don't waste your time anymore to reselect things over and over.

 **Purpose:**